Scientist behind gene-edited babies eyes work in Hong Kong

 He said he would consider working in Hong Kong if there is an appropriate opportunity, and that he plans to research gene therapy for rare hereditary diseases.

-“My scientific research will comply with the ethics codes and international consensus on scientific research,” he said in a news conference.
+“My scientific research will comply with the ethics codes and international consensus on scientific research,” he said at a brief news conference.

 He’s announcement in 2018 sparked a global debate over the ethics of gene editing.
 In interviews with The Associated Press, he said he had used a tool called CRISPR-cas9 to try to disable a gene that allows HIV to enter cells in an attempt to give the babies the ability to resist AIDS.